Home » Symptoms » Dog Symptoms A-Z » Pain on Swallowing

 Basics and possible causes

-In addition, tumors in the mouth or pharynxThe pharynx is the part of the neck behind the oral cavity and nose.
-It serves as a passage / transit for air and food and plays an important role in breathing and swallowing. can make swallowing difficult or painful.
-Neurological disorders that affect the muscles involved in swallowing can also lead to difficulty swallowing.
-Similarly, conditions such as myasthenia gravis, an autoimmune disease that affects muscle activity, can cause pain on swallowing.
+Furthermore, tumors in the mouth or throat area can make swallowing difficult or painful.
+Neurological disorders affecting the muscles involved in swallowing can also lead to difficulty swallowing.
+Similarly, conditions such as myasthenia gravis, an autoimmune disease that impairs muscle activity, can cause pain on swallowing.

 Typical accompanying symptoms